-- (a) "Audited Financial Statements" means the annual financial statements for the Borrower prepared in accordance with generally accepted accounting principles, consistently applied, as in effect from time to time, audited by a firm of certified public accountants. - (b) "Authority" means the Colorado Housing and Finance Authority. - (c) "EMMA" means the MSRB's Electronic Municipal Market Access System, with a portal at http://emma.msrb.org. - (d) "MSRB" means the Municipal Securities Rulemaking Board.
-The current address of the MSRB is 1900 Duke Street, #600, Alexandria, Virginia 22314; fax: 703-797-6700. - (e) "Official Statement" means the Official Statement delivered in connection with the original issue and sale of the Series Bonds.
+- (a) "Annual Financial Information" means the financial information or operating data with respect to the Borrower or the Project, delivered at least annually pursuant to Section 2(a) and 2(b) hereof, of the type set forth in Appendix G-1 of the Official Statement. - (b) "Audited Financial Statements" means the annual financial statements for the Borrower prepared in accordance with generally accepted accounting principles, consistently applied, as in effect from time to time, audited by a firm of certified public accountants. - (c) "Authority" means the Colorado Housing and Finance Authority. - (d) "EMMA" means the MSRB's Electronic Municipal Market Access System, with a portal at http://emma.msrb.org. - (e) "MSRB" means the Municipal Securities Rulemaking Board.
+The current address of the MSRB is 1900 Duke Street, #600, Alexandria, Virginia 22314; fax: 703-797-6700.

-- (f) "Rule 15c2-12" means Rule 15c2-12 promulgated by the SEC under the Securities Exchange Act of 1934, as amended (17 CFR Part 240, § 240.15c2-12), as the same may be amended from time to time. - (g) "SEC" means the Securities and Exchange Commission. - (h) "State" means the State of Colorado. - (i) "Underwriter" means RBC Capital Markets, LLC, 60 South Sixth Street, P-15, Minneapolis, Minnesota 55402, which is the Participating Underwriter.
+- (f) "Official Statement" means the Official Statement delivered in connection with the original issue and sale of the Series Bonds. - (g) "Rule 15c2-12" means Rule 15c2-12 promulgated by the SEC under the Securities Exchange Act of 1934, as amended (17 CFR Part 240, § 240.15c2-12), as the same may be amended from time to time. - (h) "SEC" means the Securities and Exchange Commission. - (i) "State" means the State of Colorado. - (j) "Underwriter" means D.A.
+Davidson & Co., 1600 Broadway, Suite 1100, Denver, Colorado, which is the Participating Underwriter.

 Section 2.
-Provision of Annual Information.
+Provision of Annual Information; Event Notice.